 Step 1: Configure Your Permalinks

-By default, post URLs in WordPress aren’t really search engine friendly.
+Default WordPress post web addresses are not very search engine friendly.
 In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.

-Permalinks let you display search engine friendly URLs, so instead of having a post link that looks like this:
+Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a web address that looks like this:

 You can have the post URL display like this:

-If you have not yet configured your permalinks, then we recommend doing so first before configuring your categories.
+If you have not configured your permalinks yet, then do so first before configuring your categories.

-Maintaining your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.
+Keeping your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.

-The first step, then, is to carefully work out what kind of broad “topics” you will write about.
-These can be topics related to your niche, your products or services, or your industry.
+The first step, then, is to carefully plan what kind of broad “topics” you will be publishing on your website or blog.
+These can be topics related to your niche, your services or products, your industry, etc.

-When creating your list of topics, remember to include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
-This is important in terms of establishing your site as an “authority” that online visitors will want to subscribe to (if you offer a newsletter or valuable content like ongoing training, tips, etc.) and/or refer to others.
+When creating a list of topics, remember to include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
+This is important in terms of establishing your business as an “authority” that online visitors will want to come back repeatedly to and/or refer to others.

-For example, let’s say that you want to start a website or blog to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:
+Let’s say, for example, that you would like to start a site to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following: